dzzz2001/abacus-develop/docs/advanced/acceleration/cuda.md

 - CG, BPCG and Davidson methods are supported, so the input keyword `ks_solver` can take the values `cg`, `bpcg` or `dav`.
 - Only k point parallelization is supported, so the input keyword `kpar` will be set to match the number of MPI tasks automatically.
 - By default, CUDA architectures 60, 70, 75, 80, 86, and 89 are compiled (if supported).
 It can be overriden using the CMake variable [`CMAKE_CUDA_ARCHITECTURES`](https://cmake.org/cmake/help/latest/variable/CMAKE_CUDA_ARCHITECTURES.html) or the environmental variable [`CUDAARCHS`](https://cmake.org/cmake/help/latest/envvar/CUDAARCHS.html).

-LCAO basis:
-- Does not support multi-k calculation, so if the input keyword `device` is set to `gpu`, the input keyword `gamma_only` can only take the value `1`.
-- Does not support multi-GPU acceleration.